Ph.D. Research Programme in the Arts and the Humanities

 The Planetary Collegium and the NGL-Node

 The Planetary Collegium is an international research platform that promotes the integration of art, science, technology, and consciousness research at the doctoral and post-doctoral level.
 It was established by Roy Ascott at Plymouth University in 2003, building on the earlier Centre of Advanced Inquiry in the Interactive Arts (CAiiA) at the University of Wales.
-The Planetary Collegium established 4 physical research centres: the CAiiA-Hub at Plymouth, with Nodes in Zurich (Z-Node), Milan (M-Node), and Cephalonia, Greece (I-Node).
+The Planetary Collegium established 4 physical research centres: the CAiiA-Hub at Plymouth, with Nodes in Zurich (Z-Node), Trento, Italy (T-Node), and Cephalonia, Greece (I-Node).
+There are currently 57 part-time M.Phil./Ph.D. students enrolled with the Planetary Collegium and Plymouth University.
+34 students have received a Ph.D. from the University of Plymouth with the Planetary Collegium since its inception in 1994.

 Dr. Mark Banks, The Open University, Milton Keynes